Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 1. How likely are these sensory observations given my internal states?
 2. How likely (i.e. plausible) are my internal states in general?

 The first question is straightforward.
-If we think of internal states as a mathematical function that computes the probability distribution of sensory observations, plugging in the values of the internal states directly outputs the distribution $$P(\text{Observations}|\text{Internal states})$$.
+If we think of internal states as a mathematical function that computes the probability distribution of sensory observations, plugging in the values of the internal states directly outputs the distribution $$P(\text{Observations} \vert \text{Internal states})$$.
 By comparing the predictions of the model to the observed sensory data the organism can evaluate its performance, and the degree of error indicates the magnitude of updating that's required.
 If the current model assigns a low probability to the true sensory observations it probably isn't a very good model.

 The second question requires a more nuanced treatment.
 The surface level answer is that the most probable value of $$P(\text{Internal States})$$ is the one that best explains historical observations (i.e. the results of prior training), but this doesn't help determine how organisms should select the early values of the prior before much (or any) data has been observed.